ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 When you [provision](/docs/services/databases-for-mongodb?topic=cloud-databases-provisioning#provisioning) a deployment, you can select the initial resource allocation of disk and memory.
 After provision, you can scale your deployment as it needs more resources.

 **Disk Usage** -
-Your disk allocation should be enough to store all of your data.
+Your disk allocation has to be enough to store all of your data.
 Your data is replicated to both data members so the total amount of disk you use is at least twice the size of your data set.

 Disk allocation also affects the performance of the disk, with larger disks having higher performance.
 Baseline Input-Output Operations per second (IOPS) performance for disk is 10 IOPS for each GB.
-Scale disk increase the IOPS your deployment can handle.
+Scale disk to increase the IOPS your deployment can handle.

 You cannot scale down storage.
 If your data set size has decreased, you can recover space by backing up and restoring to a new deployment.
 {: .tip}

 **RAM** -
-Memory resources are used for database operations and also controls the amount of memory allocated to the [internal and filesystem cache](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-high-availability#wiredtiger-memory-cache).
-If your database can serve most of the requests from the cache, then it won't have to read from disk as often, and perform better.
+Memory resources are used for database operations and also controls the amount of memory that is allocated to the [internal and filesystem cache](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-high-availability#wiredtiger-memory-cache).
+If your database can serve most of the requests from the cache, then it doesn't have to read from disk and performs better.

 The amount of memory you allocate to your deployment is split between both members.
 Adding memory to the total allocation adds memory to both members equally.